Siemens UK Tax Strategy - Year ending 30 September 2022

 Tax code of conduct and tax policy at Siemens

 We see the strict compliance with the legal framework set by national legislators and internationally recognised standards as our obligation.

 The increasing complexity and uncertainty in the international and national tax systems requires us to have mechanisms in place that ensure all policies and regulations are adhered to.
 It is our primary objective to act in accordance with the respective tax laws in the countries we operate in.

-The tax strategy and strategic objectives are intended to establish a clear and unequivocal approach to all aspects of tax reporting and compliance in which ever industry the company operates.
+The tax strategy and strategic objectives are intended to establish a clear and unequivocal approach to all aspects of tax reporting and compliance for all industries the company operates in.
 This supports robust internal governance which defines our control framework.

 The tax strategy is focused on ensuring that taxes (and tax risks) are managed to provide outcomes consistent with commercial reality and are within the parameters of the Group’s strategic objectives.
 The strategy also requires that all tax obligations are complied with in the UK and other relevant jurisdictions.

 With the tax landscape constantly changing, Siemens UK’s tax affairs and tax risk management procedures are regularly reviewed to ensure that processes and measures are up-to-date so that we are able to identify, assess, manage and mitigate tax risk as well as being aligned with the Siemens Group’s business strategy and governance framework.

 Siemens UK must comply with all tax filing and disclosure requirements and pay the right amount of tax in respect of its operations.